 The Issuer was established as a special purpose financing entity for the purpose of issuing secured debt securities and has no business operations other than raising external funding for TWUL through the issuance of the Bonds and the Secured TWUF Bonds and borrowing under the Liquidity Facilities and Authorised Credit Facilities and entering into Hedging Agreements.
-Other than the proceeds of the issuance of additional Bonds, the Issuer's principal source of funds is pursuant to the interest payments and principal repayments under the Issuer/TWUL Loan Agreements and TWUF/TWUL Loan Agreements and funds available to it pursuant to the Liquidity Facilities and other Authorised Credit Facilities.
+Other than the proceeds of the issuance of additional Bonds, the Issuer's principal source of funds is pursuant to the interest payments and principal repayments under the Issuer/TWUL Loan Agreements and the TWUF/TWUL Loan Agreements and funds available to it pursuant to the Liquidity Facilities and other Authorised Credit Facilities.
 The Issuer has issued a guarantee in respect of the obligations of TWUL.

 The Issuer is subject to all the risks relating to revenues and expenses to which TWUL is subject.
-Such risks could limit funds available to TWUL to enable TWUL to satisfy in full and on a timely basis its obligations under the Issuer/TWUL Loan Agreements and TWUF/TWUL Loan Agreements and its guarantee under the Security Agreement.
+Such risks could limit funds available to TWUL to enable TWUL to satisfy in full and on a timely basis its obligations under the Issuer/TWUL Loan Agreements and the TWUF/TWUL Loan Agreements and its guarantee under the Security Agreement.
 In this respect it should be noted that TWUL has, with Ofwat consent, made intercompany loans to its parent TWH.
-The loans are due to be repaid by TWH in 2037 (or any other date agreed between the parties) and are a material asset to TWUL.
+One of the loans is due to be repaid by TWH in 2037 (or any other date agreed between the parties) and the other is repayable on demand, and they are a material asset to TWUL.
 In the unlikely event that TWH is unable to repay the loans, this could have a material effect on TWUL's ability to meet its obligations to secured creditors.